-Student email accounts are automatically created when a student registers for a Freshman Preview or Transfer Registration session.
-Official university correspondence including billing, course information and announcements will be sent to the UW-Whitewater email address.
+Student email accounts are automatically created when a student is accepted to UW-Whitewater.
+Official university correspondence including billing, course information, and announcements will be sent to the UW-Whitewater email address.
 Email accounts of students who are not enrolled in classes are deleted automatically after nine months of non-enrollment.
 Please retrieve any important email messages during that grace period.

-Student access email via Outlook Web Access (OWA) at post.uww.edu and receive 350MB of email storage.
+Students access email via Outlook Web Access (OWA) at post.uww.edu and receive 600MB of email storage.
 Users will receive a warning when they are within 100MB of their quota limit.

 Email is not for storing or sharing large files.
 To see alternative options on how to store files visit File Storage.